Anyside111/ECS-260-Data-Analysis/README.md

 ## Files Description
 - **ASFI List_reduced.xlsx**: Contains the initial list of selected projects for analysis.
 - **monthly_data.py**: A script to capture metrics related to PR and issue activities from the GitHub API.
 The output is stored in a JSON file named 'issue_and_PR_metrics.json'.
-- **data_preprocessing.py**: This script preprocesses the data from 'issue_and_PR_metrics.json' and calculates the monthly average metrics.
-The results are written back to the 'ASFI List_reduced.xlsx' file.
+- **data_preprocessing.py**: This script preprocesses the data from 'issue_and_PR_metrics.json', splits the lifecylce of the projects into three periods (pre_downturn, downturn and post_downturn), and then calculates the monthly average metrics for every periods.
+The results are written back to the 'updated_excel.xlsx' file.
-- **ECS_260_Analysis.ipynb**: A Jupyter notebook used for analyzing the correlation of data from the 'ASFI List_reduced.xlsx' file.
+- **ECS_260_Analysis.ipynb**: A Jupyter notebook used for analyzing the correlation of data from the 'updated_excel.xlsx' file.
 It provides insights into the patterns and trends of PR and issue activities across the selected projects.

 ## Getting Started
 To get started with this analysis, follow the steps below:

 1. **Setup**: Ensure you have Python installed on your system.
 The analysis requires Python 3.x.

-2. **Install Dependencies**: Install the necessary Python packages by running the following command:
+2. **Install Dependencies**: Install the necessary Python packages

 3. **Run the Scripts**:
 - To capture and store the metrics, run: